The Xometry app works best with JavaScript enabled!

 2. Because laser cutting vaporizes a small amount of the work material, laser cutting produces potentially hazardous vapors that require a good ventilation system.
 In this regard, waterjet cutting is more environmentally beneficial because it generates no fumes.

-What is Waterjet Cutting and How Does It Work?
+Waterjet Cutting and How It Works

 Waterjet cutting, also known as waterjet machining, is a technique that uses a high-velocity stream of water to remove material from a workpiece's surface or split it into two pieces.
 Wood, rubber, and plastic are examples of softer materials that can be cut using the waterjet machining method.
 An abrasive material is combined with water to cut harder materials, such as metals or stones.
 Water from the reservoir is transferred into the intensifier using a pump.
 Water pressure is increased by the intensifier from 5 bars to around 4000 bars.
 The accumulator receives this water at high pressure from the intensifier.
 The high-pressure water is stored in the accumulator where it is made available whenever needed.
 The high-pressure water is then directed toward the nozzle, where it is transformed into kinetic energy.

 About 1000 m/s of water is released from the nozzle.
 Within the nozzle, abrasives like garnet or aluminum oxide are combined with water.
 The nozzle has a mixing chamber where high-pressure water and abrasives are combined.
 When this fast-moving water hits a workpiece's surface, it takes materials from it.
 Pure and abrasive are two different types of waterjet cutting or water jet machining.
+Here is an example of waterjet cutting (cutting a Xometry logo):

 Waterjet Cutting Advantages vs. Laser Cutting